digitribesthlm/contenthub/README.md

     Create a backend service (e.g., using Node.js/Express, Python/FastAPI) that exposes the API endpoints listed under "Connecting to a Live Backend".
 This service will handle authentication and database queries.

 4.  **Run the application:**
     Open the `index.html` file in your browser.
-The application will load and connect to the services you configured.
+The application will load and attempt to connect to the backend services you configured.

 ---